Public-Health-Scotland/Folder-Structure-RMD/README.md

 **2. After editting .Rmd files, go back to the main folder and open "Run.R" file.
 Run the whole script in Run.R file.**

 3. Leave RStudio and go to the folder where you saved the zip file.
-You can find the Word document for summary in folder "output -> summary", and report in folder "output -> report".
+You can find the Word document for summary in folder "output -> summary" (summary.docx), and report in folder "output -> report" (report.docx).

 4. Thus we have completed the RMarkdown steps.
 Then we need to carry out some manual steps which have not been automated in RMarkdown process for the "report.docx".